Infiorata di Noto – the annual flower festival in Noto, Sicily

 “[Infiorata di Noto] is a showcase of art, passion and tradition all rolled into one.”

-Come Saturday, the floral display is complete and open to the public all day.
+Come Saturday, the floral display’s complete and open to the public all day.
 There’s a feeling of celebration and festivity in the air, as visitors go around admiring the floral works of art.
 On the final day, a flag wavers parade marches through the streets.
 Dressed in Baroque costume and accompanied by musicians, it typically starts around 3pm.

 Infiorata di Noto – look but don’t touch

-Why you should see the Infiorata di Noto for yourself
+Why you should see the Infiorata di Noto

 You don’t have to be green-fingered to appreciate this colorful flower festival.
 It’s enough seeing the scale, and amount of effort, that goes into creating this work of art.

 What’s more, walking around Noto’s historic center is like walking straight into a real-life museum.
 Baroque churches and the awesome 18th century Noto Cathedral sit within meter of each other on Corso Vittorio Emanuele.
-Being a spectator at an event like the Infiorata di Noto is just the candied fruit on the Cassata cake.
+Being a spectator at the Infiorata di Noto is just the candied fruit on the Cassata cake.

 Infiorata di Noto – Chiesa di San Francesco d’Assisi all’Immacolata

-Where to stay in Noto?
+Where to stay in Noto